ordina-jworks/ordina-jworks.github.io/_posts/2020-05-30-terraform.md

 The first category is quite straight forward.
 For every managed service that is being used, a module is created.
 This module includes all the required Terraform resources for that service to operate.
-For example, the Key vault module contains the Azure Keyvault Terraform resource, but also the role assignments for the different Active Directory groups that require access to that Key vault.
+For example, the key vault module contains the Azure Key Vault Terraform resource, but also the role assignments for the different Active Directory groups that require access to that key vault.
 Another example is the container registry module.
 It contains the Azure Container Registry (ACR) Terraform resource, some role assignments and the Azure Monitoring Diagnostics Settings for making sure the ACR logs are shipped into the correct logs analytics bucket.
 This abstraction allows for opinionated grouping of resources that are required for a managed service to operate.

 The second category is a grouping of modules of the first category.
 This set of modules are the ones that are actually provisioned during a deployment.
-Currently, only two of these modules exist a cluster module and a namespace module.
+Currently, only two of these modules exist: a cluster module and a namespace module.

 The cluster module contains all modules required to set up the shared resources for all environments with a similar purpose.
 For example, all resources shared by all development environments.
-This module contains the Kubernetes cluster module, multiple resource group modules, a Keyvault module, some networking modules and some identity and role management modules.
+This module contains the Kubernetes cluster module, multiple resource group modules, a key vault module, some networking modules and some identity and role management modules.
 This module is used once per cluster, meaning once for development, acceptance and production respectively.

 The second module, namespace, is used to configure a namespace for a specific purpose: an environment for a development team, a specific testing environment or a rock-solid production environment.
-This module contains the DNS zone configuration, an API gateway module, another Keyvault module and a database module.
+This module contains the DNS zone configuration, an API gateway module, another key vault module and a database module.

 These cluster and namespace modules are then used in a single Terraform module per cluster: so a single module for the development cluster together with all namespaces in that cluster.
 This makes making changes to the infrastructure as easy as running a single Jenkins job executing that module.